 Baltimore Ravens: Sam Darnold, QB, USC 2018 NFL Mock Draft Pick (as of 12/7): Courtland Sutton, WR

 If someone in the comment board says that this draft order sucks, please feel free to call them an idiot because this is the second time I've written that this order is completely random.
-If the Giants do end up with the top selection in the 2019 NFL Draft, it's likely that Eli Manning was at fault, so he'll need need to be replaced.
+If the Ravens do end up with the top selection in the 2019 NFL Draft, it's likely that Joe Flacco has continued to regress, so he'll need need to be replaced.

 Dexter Lawrence is a monster of a defensive tackle (6-5, 340) and is exceptional at both stuffing the run and pressuring the quarterback.

 Miami Dolphins: Kelly Bryant, QB, Clemson 2018 NFL Mock Draft Pick (as of 12/7): Ken Webster, CB

 If the Dolphins are selecting in the top four of the 2018 NFL Draft, it probably means that Ryan Tannehill struggled in 2018.
 If so, Miami might decide to move on from him.

 Kelly Bryant has taken college football by storm in 2017.
 He has just one full season under his belt, but if he continues at this rate, he'll be a top pick in the 2019 NFL Draft.
 Bryant has positive size, accuracy, arm strength and mobility.

 Kansas City Chiefs: Nick Bosa, DE, Ohio State 2018 NFL Mock Draft Pick (as of 12/7): None

 Dee Ford is an impending free agent, while Tamba Hali is as good as gone after this year.
 The Chiefs will need to find a new, potent edge rusher across from Justin Houston.